 Punctuality is common practice in Germany.
 Being on time is an important part of social etiquette.
-For business meetings and social occasions punctuality is taken seriously.
+For business meetings and social occasions, punctuality is incredibly important.
 When you have an appointment with friends, you should arrive at the time you have arranged.

 When you are invited to a private home for afternoon coffee or dinner, it is good to bring a small gift for the hosts.
 Flowers, a bottle of wine or candies are an appropriate gift.

-Significant changes were witnessed during and after World War II, when due to shortages of men, women came to hold positions of authority.
+Significant changes happened during and after World War II, when due to shortages of men, women came to hold positions of authority.
 They actively remained in the workforce.
 They aimed for higher education and became a significant part of the country’s workforce and at the same time kept house.

 Titles and names

 Germans appear reserved and unfriendly until you get to know them.
 It gives a good impression to use titles correctly.
 Besides Herr (Mr.) and Frau (Ms.) academic and other titles are quite important.
-A Doctor can be used either for a medical doctor or a holder of Ph.D.
-The old- fashioned Fraulein (Miss) is not used.
+A Doctor is either for a medical doctor or a holder of Ph.D.
+Fraulein (Miss) is not in common use.
 It is more appropriate to use Frau, because it is more neutral and does not show the woman’s marital status.

 The German language has a formal and informal form of address.

-The formal Sie is always used together with the last name.
-Du (you) is used among younger people and friends, as well as for children.
-It is used together with the first name.
+Always use the formal Sie together with the last name.
+Du (you) is common among younger people and friends, as well as for children.
+Use it together with the first name.
 If you are unsure which form to use, listen for which form of address the person you are conversing with uses and adopt the same form.

 Recycling is Germany’s contribution to the global battle to save the environment, and the country has been very successful in its fight against growing garbage heaps.

-Trash is often separated in Germany, in private homes and sometimes in public bins as well.
-Separate disposal areas can be found for glass, paper and packaging.
+Trash is often separated in Germany, in private homes, and sometimes in public bins as well.
+Separate disposal areas are available for glass, paper, and packaging.
 Private homes may also have a separate container for organic waste, such as coffee grinds and food leftovers.